 Litume Travel Compact Blanket:

-I used to be against neck pillows because they take up so much room, and they are usually not washer friendly.
-However, when I experienced my first 8-hour flight, I instantly regretted not getting one!
+I used to be against travel pillows because they take up so much room, and they are usually not washer friendly.
+However, when I experienced my first 8-hour flight, I instantly regretted not getting one the entire trip!

 When shopping for a neck pillow, I would choose something that is machine washable.
 Next, I would check online reviews before purchasing because I have wasted so much money on cheap and overpriced ones without being knowledgeable.